 President Barack Obama recently issued an executive order aimed at boosting international tourism to the United States.
 His motivation is job creation – but I’m more excited about the opportunity for overseas travelers to have authentic experiences in America, meet my compatriots, and get a taste of our lifestyle.

-As you know if you’ve been reading this blog for a while, I think authentic travel is good for the world because when we experience each other’s cultures it has the potential of leading to mutual understanding and fostering a more peaceful global community.
+If you’ve been reading this blog for a while, you know that I think authentic travel is good for the world because when we experience each other’s cultures it has the potential of leading to mutual understanding and fostering a more peaceful global community.

-To quote my colleague Elizabeth Harryman, travel editor of Westways,
+To quote my colleague Elizabeth Harryman, travel editor of Westways Magazine,

 “I think it’s more important than ever for Americans to travel to foreign lands and learn about other cultures – and for other people to learn about us through our visits and through their own trips to America.
 I believe that travel is mankind’s last, best hope for peace in the world.
 It’s easy to demonize someone you’ve never met, but it’s much harder if you’ve chatted over a cup of coffee in an Istanbul restaurant or a pint of Guinness in a Dublin pub.”

 Obama’s executive order calls for speedier visa processing, a visa waiver program for qualified applicants, and shaking up appointees to the U.S. Travel and Tourism Advisory Board.